The Two Pretenders

 The Kennedy brothers, although pitifully poor, never betrayed Charles even though there was a price of £30,000 on his head.

-In 1746 Price Charlie left for France aboard a French frigate and ended his life, a querulous drunk, in Rome in 1789.
+In 1746 Prince Charlie left for France aboard a French frigate and ended his life, a querulous drunk, in Rome in 1789.

 Thus ended the Stuart dream of sitting once more upon the British throne.

-The final mystery of the '45 Rebellion is of the treasure of Loch Arkaig.
+The final mystery of the ’45 Rebellion is that of the treasure of Loch Arkaig.
 The French sent £4,000 in gold Louis coins to the Prince, but finding no one to meet them, the French left this hoard on the shore of Loch nan Uamh and left!
-It is said that the rest of the gold was buried beside Loch Arkaig where it still may be!
+It is said that the rest of the gold was buried beside Loch Arkaig, where it still may be today, who knows?

 The popular songs, “Will ye no come back again” and “Over the sea to Skye” were written many years later when there was not the slightest chance of the Young Pretender returning to claim ‘his’ throne.